Chart Color Schemes

 Lindfield - Roseville's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Lindfield-Roseville, with a very low prevalence of common health conditions across all age groups.
-Approximately 84% of the total population (21,685 people) has private health cover, compared to 79.6% across Greater Sydney and the national average of 55.3%.
-The most prevalent medical conditions are asthma and arthritis, affecting 5.9 and 5.5% of residents respectively.
+Health outcomes data shows excellent results across Lindfield-Roseville, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 84% of the total population (22,104 people), compared to 79.6% across Greater Sydney and a national average of 55.3%.
+The most common medical conditions in the area are asthma and arthritis, affecting 5.9 and 5.5% of residents respectively, while 77.3% declare themselves completely clear of medical ailments, compared to 76.0% across Greater Sydney.

-A significant proportion, 77.3%, report being completely free of medical ailments, compared to 76.0% in Greater Sydney.
-The area has 18.0% of residents aged 65 and over (4,617 people), lower than the 20.2% in Greater Sydney.
-Health outcomes among seniors align closely with those of the general population.
+The area has 18.0% of residents aged 65 and over (4,706 people), which is lower than the 20.2% in Greater Sydney.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health